umarhassan-mitodl/20.440-fall-2004/content/pages/syllabus.md

 Readings are in the form of primary scientific papers, reviews, and selected chapters from texts.

-The proposal is written in the {{% resource_link "b8ace987-05c7-4667-b881-83d75b10ed1c" "NSF format" %}} or in that used by investigators applying for a grant from the National Institutes of Health.
+The proposal is written in the [NSF format](http://www.nsf.gov/pubs/2004/nsf042/start.htm) or in that used by investigators applying for a grant from the National Institutes of Health.

 Course Description
 ------------------